michaelcale/webdev-checklist-things/README.md

 ## webdev-checklist-min.json

-This file is importable into Things.
+This file is a url-encoded version that is importable into Things.

 To import, use the `open` command from the command line, and paste the contents of the file `webdev-checklist-min.json` after the `open` command.